hubmapconsortium/portal-containers/containers/sprm-to-json/README.md

 None

 ## Example
-Example of a hubmap dataset using this container for data conversion would be `TO DO`
+Example of a hubmap dataset using this container for data conversion would be `TODO`